wendrillaksenow/pausingInformation/readme.md

 Special thanks to Chat GPT for his exhaustive collaboration in the development of this prototype, and also to Claude for his help with the additional tweaks that greatly improved the functionality.

 ## Change history

+### Version 1.3

+* First official release version.
+* A customized message extension level has been implemented, which allows you to individually control all the information announced by the add-on.
+* A new configuration option has been created to completely disable the add-on.
+* An enable/disable hotkey has also been implemented, which is especially useful for temporarily disabling the add-on in certain cases.

 ### Version 1.2